jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 malware, after which we saw a tight pack of several varieties jockeying for the third\-place spot as illustrated in
+Figure 71\.
-Figure 71\.The Social Engineering attacks we saw in Public Administration were mostly garden\-variety Phishing (66% of breaches) and Pretexting (23%) attacks.
-No less concerning, but not really noteworthy in relation to the other findings.Actors behaving badlyThe fact that Internal actors are the top threat this year underlines the fact that even the most well\-meaning employees can trigger a data breach simply by being
+The Social Engineering attacks we saw in Public Administration were mostly garden\-variety Phishing (66% of breaches) and Pretexting (23%) attacks.
+No less concerning, but not really noteworthy in relation to the other findings.
+Actors
+behaving badly
+The fact that Internal actors are the top threat this year underlines the fact that even the most well\-meaning employees can trigger a data breach simply by being